Zhaopudark/PSComputerManagementZp/Tests/APIs/README.md

     It only support IPV4.

-### Merge-RedundantEnvPathsFromCurrentMachineToCurrentUser
+### Merge-RedundantEnvPathFromCurrentMachineToCurrentUser

 - **Description**

-    Merge redundant items form the current machine level env paths to the current user level.
+    Merge redundant items form the current machine level `$Env:PATH` to the current user level.
-    Before merging, the function will check and de-duplicate the current machine level and the current user level env paths.
+    Before merging, the function will check and de-duplicate the current machine level and the current user level `$Env:PATH`.
 - **Inputs**

     None.